motorcycle 101 guides

 1. Introduction

 Most people are drawn to motorcycles because the idea of riding a vehicle that provides improved maneuverability and greater freedom is an exciting prospect.
 However, the journey to earn the right to operate a motorcycle can be a long and difficult task.
 Besides hand-on training when controlling the vehicle, you also have to become familiar with the rules related to motorcycles.
-These sets of rules can differ depending on which state you are in throughout the United States.
+If you are not well-versed with the rules of the road in Wisconsin, this article will give you all you need to know about this state’s motorcycle laws and licensing process.

 2. Wisconsin Motorcycle Insurance